-Technological advancements and increase in internet use are slowly < revolutionizing the graphic designing industry.
+Technological advancements and an increase in internet use are slowly < revolutionizing the graphic designing industry.
 Gone are the days where you would carry a bag full of your past designs to an interview.
 Today, all you need is just a flash drive to take your samples or email them to your prospective clients before your meeting.
 The presentation of a designer’s previous work has also changed immensely with everyone viewing a designer’s entire portfolio online instead of waiting to receive previous designs.
 This has made it easier to choose the right graphic designers, photographers, and even contractors within a short time.

 A design portfolio is an essential tool if you are looking to remain relevant in the designing industry.
 In fact, the career calling card determines your probability of landing a client.
 Therefore, your portfolio should demonstrate a high degree of professionalism and creativity if you intend to win your customer's hearts.
 A customer will always compare two portfolios before choosing one, so you need to make yours the one that catches his eye.
 There is no specific way of organizing your portfolio, but the way you do it should attract the attention of the client or any other person visiting your website.
 Below are some of the tips that you should consider before releasing your portfolio to the public.

 Nothing impresses a client than a designer who has maintained consistency in their work.
 If the last design on your design portfolio dates back to over five months ago, then you might have a problem landing new clients.
 Designers tend to improve their quality and product delivery skills over time, meaning that your present designs are of better quality than your previous ones.
 Remember that a client will always check to see if you have new work on your portfolio, hence the need to keep it updated.